wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 ## Evolutionizer.java

-The `Evolutionizer` class is used to run the genetic algorithm.
+The `Evolutionizer` class is used to run the genetic algorithms and have populations of Pac-Man and ghosts evolve against one another for a specified number of generations.
 Following its completion, two files are saved: `pacman_yyyy-MM-dd_hh-mm-ss.csv` and `ghost_yyyy-MM-dd_hh-mm-ss.csv`.
 The pacman file contains the genes of the fittest Pac-Man individual from each generation in chronological order.
 The ghost file contains the genes of the fittest Ghost individual from each generation as well.
+Example results of running this class with 100 generations are provided by `pacman_sample_100generations.csv` and `ghosts_sample_100generations.csv`.

 ### Running Evolutionizer